skylarkcob/hocwp-theme/hocwp/readme.txt

 * 21/01/2022: Update prepare for Nutifood US Cali theme.
 * 07/02/2022: Allow admin tab object can use view link on admin bar.
 * 07/02/2022: Fix translation text on admin setting page footer.
-* 07/02/2022: Add default admin ajax to fetch administrative boundaries relation.
+* 07/02/2022: Add default admin ajax to fetch administrative boundary's relation.
 * 07/02/2022: Now can use both args and callback_args for field in fields function.
 * 07/02/2022: Now use lozad script for lazy load image by default.
 * 07/02/2022: Fix media upload script bugs.